to view an animated version of this procedure.

 breathe deeply and cough

 10-20 times every hour.If a leg vein was removed, elevate your legs above your heart while sitting.
-Do not cross your legs.Efforts will be made to get you out of bed and walking as soon as possible.Dressings will be removed in a day or two.
+Do not cross your legs.Efforts will be made to get you out of bed and walking as soon as possible.Dressings will be removed in 1-2 days.
 Pacing wires and chest tubes will be removed after a few days.

 Bypass surgery does not cure heart disease.
 The grafted blood vessels can also become clogged.
 You will be encouraged to make healthy lifestyle changes.